awoldemichael/Rwanda/R/RWA_WFP_README.md

 * build up asset indices
 * FAO price indices: are changes due to external market volatility?
 * food groups by wealth plot
+* group good/bad coping, if going to use

 ### Done: